Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 C | Convert those visitors into leads and customers

-Attracting visitors and building trust are essential, but they don’t pay the bills.
+Attracting visitors and building trust are essential, but won't pay the bills.

 The final and most important function of your website is to turn those visitors into paying customers.